dynamo/dynamo/README.md

     - web                         # Files managed and compiled by the Dynamo
       + web/routers               # Your application routers

 That's all.
 If you haven't built an OTP application before, you may be a bit overwhelmed but there is nothing stop you from diving into the `web` directory and learning about OTP just when you need it.
-Before you see it, you be leveraging the power of the Erlang VM to build robust, high performance and concurrent web applications!
+Before you know it, you be leveraging the power of the Erlang VM to build robust, high performance and concurrent web applications!

 ## Learn more

-In the [guides](guides) directory, we contain a bunch of small, simple guides that teach you how to achieve something in Dynamo.
-We have the following guides:
+In the [guides](guides) directory we include a bunch of small, simple guides that teach you how to achieve something in Dynamo:

-* [How to create single file Dynamos](guides/how-to-single-file-dynamos.md), although not recommended for production, the [examples](examples) directory usually use single file Dynamos to easily show how to achieve something;
+* [How to create single file Dynamos](guides/how-to-single-file-dynamos.md), (although not recommended for production, the [examples](examples) directory usually uses single file Dynamos to easily show how to achieve something)

 * [How to run a Dynamo on Heroku](guides/how-to-heroku.md)